morphometry/papaya2/paper/paper.md

 of vertices in counterclockwise order.

 - `papaya2::imt_interpolated_marching_squares`:
-computes the irreducible Minkowski tensors of an excursion set of a single channel of a raster graphics image (bitmap).
-An extended version of the Marching Squares algorithm is used which computes interpolated contours from 2x2 neighborhoods, see [@bib:Mantz2008] for details.
+computes the irreducible Minkowski Tensors of an excursion set of a single channel of a raster graphics image (bitmap).
+An extended version of the Marching Squares algorithm is used which computes interpolated contours from 2x2 neighborhoods, see @bib:Mantz2008 for details.
 The input data is passed to `papaya2` by reference via a suitable adapter class to avoid copies.
 There are several examples of adapter classes provided, as well as a copying container (`BasicPhoto`).